-The Board of Regents has approved the fee schedule; however, fees are subject to change without notice.
+The Board of Regents has approved the tuition and fee schedule; however, tuition and fees are subject to change without notice.

 Final approved schedules are available in Business Services and online on the Commissioner of Higher Education's website.
 Tuition and fees are based on credit hours and are paid by the student each semester.

 Different fee schedules are applied for students with WUE residency.
-Contact Business Services at 406-447-6921 for more information.
+Contact Business Services for more information.
 The \$30.00 registration fee is non-refundable.